Egypt military personnel to be tried for violence

 Morsi also said cases of reported forced "virginity tests" on detained female protesters last April had also been transferred to the Supreme Military Court.

-Rights activists have repeatedly criticised investigations led by the military saying they lacked transparency and impartiality, deeming their results as untrustworthy.
+Rights activists have repeatedly criticized investigations led by the military saying they lacked transparency and impartiality, deeming their results as untrustworthy.

 "There can't be an investigation without transparency ... when victims' lawyers ask for information, they refuse to give it to them, which is a procedural violation," Heba Morayef of Human Rights Watch said.